particle-iot/docs/src/content/reference/datasheets/b-series/sulu.md

 ### PDM

 Pulse density modulation digital microphones can be used with the [Microphone_PDM](https://github.com/particle-iot/Microphone_PDM) library and Sulu, but only on specific pins.
-The Argon and Boron can use any pins for PDM (with the same library).

 {{!-- BEGIN do not edit content below, it is automatically generated e9d285b3-09e4-47f2-b040-a45f719a9bde --}}